Engee documentation

 Yes

-# Height vector for inlets A, B, C, D, E and F — vector of height of ports A, B, C, D, E and F
+# Height vector for inlets A, B, C, D, E and F — height vector of ports A, B, C, D, E and F

 Details

-A vector of port heights for enabled input ports A, B, C, D, E and F. The parameters Height vector for inlets A, B, C, D, E and F is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0.
+The vector of port heights for the enabled input ports is A, B, C, D, E, and F. Parameter Height vector for inlets A, B, C, D, E and F It is a vector of values corresponding to the height of each input port, starting from port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the Number of inlets parameter to 6.
+To use this parameter, set for the parameter Number of inlets meaning 6.

 Units